In the past, there has been a disinformation campaign about the melting polar ice caps.

 There is the wildlife factor as well.

 Polar bears are losing their habitats across the glacier regions, and many are drowning as a result of the excessive floodwaters.
+Climate change will also affect other species, including the ringed seal and well-known species like the beluga whale, arctic fox, koala and emperor penguin (Source).

 Ultimately, the melting ice caps could render many marine and land mammal species extinct.